Protocols

 Response Frame Examples #

-Note that most of the examples below do not take into account that the particular app or FW response request typically occupies the first byte in the data (following the frame header byte), which makes 1 byte less available for actual response content.
+Note that most of the examples below do not take into account that the particular app or firmware response request typically occupies the first byte in the data (following the frame header byte), which makes 1 byte less available for actual response content.

 Firmware Protocol #